zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/oml/oml.md

 The result is an accuracy of about 90%.

+### 4. Review the confusion matrix to understand model performance

-- We can look into this number in more detail with a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).
+We can look into this number in more detail with a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).

 This can easily be created by grouping on the two Y Box Games columns.